Green-Wood-Cemetery/burial-registry-search/data/README.md

 - Process the Transcription Excel files
 - Convert Processed File into ES JSON
+- Import ES JSON file into ES Index
 - Validate Data Import into RS

+We also have a script to clean records from an index based on the volume id.

 ### Process the Transcription Excel files